jennycgonzalez/ownrecipes-web/README.md

 OwnRecipes was rewritten from scratch.
 The main goal was to keep compatibility to the OpenEats API, while providing a more modern solution.
 You could run ownrecipes-web with openeats-api, though it doesn't make too much sense.

-ownRecipes-web comes with several, but not exclusively, improvements:
+ownrecipes-web comes with several, but not exclusively, improvements:

 * It is built with [CRA](https://create-react-app.dev/) and is not ejected.
 That makes upgrading to future releases easier.
 But it comes with costs of reduced customizability.
 * The code is typed with [TypeScript](https://www.typescriptlang.org/), reducing coding errors and increasing the maintainability.